-A pier and beam foundation is an alternative to a slab foundation.
+A pier and beam foundation is an alternative to a slab or basement foundation.
 Slab foundations typically are inexpensive, can be built quickly and are made from reinforced concrete.
 A home with a slab foundation does not have a basement.
 A pier and beam foundation usually includes a crawl space beneath the living space and footings to support the foundation.
 Because it offers more stability in shifting soils, the pier and beam foundation may offer more benefits to the homeowner.

 In a pier and beam foundation, a concrete pier is reinforced with steel (rebar), forming a strong cage within the pier.
 The piers are set atop a concrete pad that also has been reinforced with steel rebar.
 The foundation beam rests on the pier or column.